orbas1/freelance_package_creation/freelance_package/freelance_laravel_package/README.md

 - The publish step copies the Taskup `app` layer files directly into your host application so namespaces and imports continue to function.
 - Ensure any payment gateways referenced by `VerfiyPaymentGateway` middleware are configured in the host environment.
 - The package targets Laravel 10 and PHP 8.1+ (matching the upstream Taskup app).
+- For production, enable queue workers for search/recommendation jobs, configure cache for `feed.recommendations`, and register broadcast channels your live feed uses.
+Defaults in `freelance.php` are conservative and can be tuned per environment.